Gelfand-Fuks cohomology of vector fields on algebraic varieties: A K unneth formula for a semi-direct product

 This completes the proof of Theorem \ref{semidirect_Kunneth}.

 \begin{remark} We were not able to find Theorem \ref{direct_sum_Kunneth} in the literature.
 Instead, we get it as a corollary to Theorem \ref{semidirect_Kunneth} by setting $A = \k$. \end{remark}

-When $V$ is the Lie algebra of vector fields on an \'etale chart and $A$ is the algebra of polynomial functions, we can apply this K\"unneth formula to compute Gelfand-Fuks cohomology of vector fields with values in tensor modules.
+When $V$ is the Lie algebra of vector fields on an \'etale chart and $A$ is the coordinate ring, we can apply this K\"unneth formula to compute Gelfand-Fuks cohomology of vector fields with values in tensor modules.